Denied food because she did not have Aadhaar-linked ration card, Jharkhand girl dies of starvation

 “But the mother of the girl has clearly told us that she had no food to eat for eight days,” said Asharfi Nand Prasad, the convener of the Right to Food Campaign in Jharkhand.
 “So far, no doctor’s report has indicated that she had malaria.”

 In a video interview that the fact-finding team conducted, the mother Koyli Devi can be seen recounting Santoshi’s death.
-On September 28, the starving child has asked her mother for rice as she began blacking out.
+On September 28, the starving child had asked her mother for rice as she began blacking out.
 The family took her to the local doctor, who also advised feeding the girl since her body was failing due to hunger.
 But there was no food at home, and at 10.30 pm, Santoshi died asking for rice.